Cryptococcosis (Cryptococcus gattii, C. gattii)

 Cryptococcosis is an infection caused by the fungus Cryptococcus gattii formerly known as Cryptococcus neoformans var gattii.
 The airborne fungus is found in the tropical and subtropical climates of the world.

 C. gattii can infect the lung or the central nervous system.
 It can also affect other parts of the body.
 The symptoms depend on the part of the body affected.

 Lungs: shortness of breath, cough, chest pain fever

 Brain: Headache, neck pain, nausea, vomiting, sensitivity to light, altered mental status, fever

 Symptoms can develop between two to thirteen months after inhalation of the fungus.

 Inhalation of the airborne C.gattii fungus from the environment.
 The fungus can be found in the environment, in the soil and trees in tropical and sub-tropical regions of the world (Australia, Papua New Guinea, Africa, Asia, Europe, Mexico and South America).
 In the united states, C. gattii has been found in Washington, Oregon, California and Hawaii.

-There is no human to human or human and animal spread of infection.
+There is no human to human or human spread of infection.
+Animals can become infected.
+The infection cannot be spread between humans and animals.
 Infection is only via inhalation of the yeast cells or spores.